Courage

 The Threshold

-The storm batters your foundation.
-It does not care if you are brave.
-You climb anyway, the iron railing burning cold beneath your hands.
-Your boots find the grooves worn into the stone by every climb before this one; salt crusts your lashes.
-The door at the top has swollen shut – you put your shoulder into it, and the wind almost takes you when the wood finally yields.
-Your hand trembles as you trim the wick – the scent of kerosene sharp in your nostrils, the salt heavy on your lips.
-You strike the match anyway.
+The storm hammers the foundations.
+It is not weighing your courage; it would batter this rock just the same if the stair stood empty.
+You climb anyway.
+The iron railing burns cold beneath your hands.
+Your boots find the grooves worn into the stone by every climb before.
+Salt crusts your lashes.
+The door at the top has swollen shut – you put your shoulder into it, and the wind almost takes you when the wood yields.
+Your hand trembles as you trim the wick – the scent of kerosene sharp in your nostrils, the salt on your lips.
+You strike the match.

 The Way